-2"The inclusion of one thing is the exclusion of others."
+3"The inclusion of one thing is the exclusion of others."
 See United States v.
 Mooney, 77 M.J.
 252, 257 (C.A.A.F.
 2018).

-"retroactive effect" from a statutory amendment that requires Congress to speak clearly to make the amendment retroactive to past events.
-Applying the presumption against retroactivity here, Congress did not specify that the FY 23 Article 66 amendments would apply retroactively to courts-martial that were already final under Article 57, UCMJ.
-Without such explicit congressional direction, military courts may not apply the FY 23 Article 66 amendments to Appellant's case.
-Thus, AFCCA erred in finding it had jurisdiction over Appellant's case, and this Court should vacate its decision below.
+In answering the granted issue, this Court should begin by recognizing that application of the FY23 Article 66 amendments would represent a significant expansion of Appellant's appellate rights.
+While before the amendments, Appellant only had access to a limited post-finality collateral review, the amendments, if applied to him, would suddenly grant him full Article 66 direct appellate review by a CCA, including factual sufficiency review.
+The prospect of such an expansion of appellate rights in a statutorily-final case is the type of "retroactive effect" from a statutory amendment that requires Congress to speak clearly to make the amendment retroactive to past events.
+Applying the presumption against retroactivity here, Congress did not specify that the FY23 Article 66 amendments would apply retroactively to courts-martial that were already final under Article 57(c), UCMJ.
+Without such explicit congressional direction, military courts may not apply the FY23 Article 66 amendments to Appellant's case.
+Thus, AFCCA erred in asserting jurisdiction over Appellant's case, and this Court should vacate its decision below.